 The app is a free app for NFC-enabled Android phones.
 It allows you to instantly top-up your Leap Card, check your balance, and collect tickets.
 Once downloaded, simply hold your Leap Card to the back of your NFC-enabled Android smartphone to instantly check your balance, collect a pre-paid ticket, or top-up your Leap Card – anytime, anywhere.

 Video Doctor is a great resource for tourists or expats that are moving to a new country where they do not have referrals for physicians.

 The app allows you to have a consultation with a doctor via video call and they send your prescription to a pharmacy of your choice and you can go there to pick up medication instantly!

-With this App travelers and expats can find meet up groups that are based around subjects that they are interested in.
+With this App travelers and expats can find meet-up groups that are based on subjects that they are interested in.
 The user can subscribe to various meetup groups and get information about upcoming events.
 My favorite group in Dublin is New and Not so New in Dublin.

 I met a lovely 50-year-old Irish lady on Meetup and we went on a day trip to Belfast on my birthday.
 Although it rained all day, It was one of the best birthday experience ever.
 She started inviting me to see opera and theatre shows!